LokiMelkoR/WinPOSH/README.md

-This is a a powershell repository of powershell commands, scripts, snippets you may need for your work.
+This is a a windows powershell repository of powershell commands, scripts, snippets you may need for your work.